xiangyu-zhong/xiangyu-zhong.github.io/_pages/awards.md

 **The Most Outstanding Students Award of UESTC** (highest honor in UESTC)
 University of Electronic Science and Technology of China, 2023

+**Outstanding Graduate of Sichuan Province**
+Department of Education of Sichuan Province, 2023

 **National Scholarship** (highest honor in China)
-Ministry of Education of China, 2022 & 2020
+Ministry of Education of China, 2022

 **Outstanding Winner & AMS Award** (highest award, 0.08% & 0.014% globally)
 American Mathematical Contest in Modeling & Interdisciplinary Contest in Modeling, 2021

+**National Scholarship** (highest honor in China)
+Ministry of Education of China, 2020